Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 This is not a 12-week plan.
 This is the first 72 hours of the gap, designed to install the habits that will hold for 60 to 90 days.

-Mifflin-St Jeor with your current weight.
-Activity factor 1.4 if you mostly sit, 1.55 if you train three to four times a week, 1.7 if you are on your feet for work.
-That number is your new maintenance.
-Then sit at 10 to 15% below it during the gap — not the aggressive 20 to 25% you may have been at on-drug, because without the appetite suppression you will not adhere to a steep deficit, and a missed deficit you tried for is psychologically more expensive than a smaller one you actually hit.
+That number is the new maintenance.
+Then sit at 10 to 15% below it during the gap, not the aggressive 20 to 25% you may have been at on-drug.
+Without appetite suppression you will not adhere to a steep deficit, and a missed deficit you tried for is psychologically more expensive than a smaller one you actually hit.

 The point is not to crush yourself.
 The point is to give the body a clear reason to keep the muscle on.
-Three eccentric-emphasized sessions per week is the floor.

-Bohannon's framing of grip as a vital sign (Journal of Geriatric Physical Therapy, 2019, 42:71-72) is correct, and it is the easiest single biomarker to measure at home.
-Buy a hand dynamometer for $30.
-Test once a week, dominant and non-dominant.
 If grip drops by more than 5 to 10% during the gap, the rest of the protocol is not holding and the program needs adjustment that week, not in three.

-In the gap, the lever to defend is not "10,000 steps."
+The recent reframing of brisk walking as a stand-alone vital-sign-grade input is the version that matters here.
+The lever to defend is not "10,000 steps."
 The lever is "30 minutes at a pace where conversation gets choppy" — usually 105 to 120 steps per minute for most adults — at least five days a week.
-That defends the NEAT-style cardiovascular tax that the peptide-on protocol was already getting via appetite-driven lower intake.
-Without the appetite drop, the walking-pace requirement scales up, not down.

 Seven hours is the floor.
 Eight is the target.
 The bridge protocol does not survive without it.